enriquebelarte/dtk-light/README.md

 ## dtk-light
-Try to abstract KVC (kmods-via-containers) from original Driver Toolkit.
+-Attempt to remove KVC (kmods-via-containers) from original Driver Toolkit.
+-Check if SRO works with resulting DTK(light) image.

 Based on original: